These five questions help me create my strategy for the next 12 months – in 1 day!

 4 What do I not want to be doing anymore?

 Now it’s time to think negative for a moment!
 In the previous part, it’s very important to let your imagination fly, but here you have my permission to set your feet on the ground.
 What are the parts of your work you don’t enjoy?
-What you do not want to do anymore?
+What do you not want to do anymore?
 What is keeping you stuck?

 The aim here is to set some ground rules and help you focus.
 You can list things related to life-work balance, like not working on weekends.
 Or it can relate to the content of your work: maybe there are some clients you don’t want to work for anymore?